frappe/erpnext_documentation/user/manual/en/CRM/lead.md

 Lead.

 ---
+### 1. How to create a Lead

 Leads are the  entities constituting a first contact.
-Leads can be created by a system users or by a web-user.
+Leads can be created by a system user or by a web-user.
 When a lead is created minimal info (name,email) is entered and the lead is (default) linked to the active system user, the owner of the lead  A user configurable drop list is used to classify Status of the lead (Open, Replied etc)

-To create a Lead, go to:
+To create a new Lead, go to:

-> CRM > Lead > New Lead
+1. Go to **CRM > Sales Pipeline > Lead > New**.
+2. Enter the person's name.
+3. Enter details in other fields as applicable.
+4. Save.

 <img class="screenshot" alt="Lead" src="{{docs_base_url}}/assets/img/crm/lead.png">